Bangladesh Country Commercial Guide

 Traffic in Bangladesh moves on the left, the opposite of U.S. traffic, and large vehicles generally take the right-of-way.

-Roads are extremely crowded, poorly maintained, and often lack shoulders, have numerous potholes, sharp drop-offs, and barriers that are not sign-posted.
+Roads are extremely crowded, poorly maintained, often lack shoulders, have numerous potholes, sharp drop-offs, and barriers that are not sign-posted.

 Drivers are often unlicensed, aggressive, and poorly trained.
 Many vehicles, particularly large trucks and buses, are badly maintained.